Azure/aistudio-copilot-sample/README.md

 ai dev new .env
 ```

-## Step 4: Run the co-pilot with a sample question
+## Step 4: Run the copilot with a sample question

 To run a single question & answer through the sample co-pilot:
 ```bash
 python src/run.py --question "which tent is the most waterproof?"
 ```
+Note: you may see a warning about a RuntimeError; it can be safely ignored - evaluation will be unaffected.
+We are working to resolve this output issue.

 You can try out different sample implementations by specifying the `--implementation` flag with `promptflow`, `semantickernel`, `langchain` or `aisdk`.
 To try running with semantic kernel: